teddokano/mikan/README.md

 > **Warning**
 > As of 2023 May 04, **MicroPython v1.20.0** is available.
 Use this 1.20.0 for **MIMXRT1170-EVK**.
 It's a stable version for the MIMXRT1170-EVK.
 > For **MIMXRT1050-EVKB**, you may face a problem when you install the files.
 It seems the v1.20.0 is not stable to access from PC to flash storage.
 Use **v1.19.1** for proper operation.
+> It seems the storage operation problem is fixed in latest v1.20 nightly build **MIMXRT1050_EVK-20230503-unstable-v1.20.0-39-g61b8e1b2d.bin**.
+This could be an option to play 'mikan' on the MIMXRT1050-EVKB.

 # What is this?
 NXP peripheral device drivers (SDK) for [MicroPython](https://micropython.org) and its usage examples and demo.